Telehealth for Stroke Patients Improves Patient Access and Response Times at Kentucky Hospital

 We fully understand and respect the rule that some hospitals and health systems have against making a public endorsement of any product or service.
 But, it does prevent us from sharing in our marketing materials all the great stories and the details we have to tell about the success of our programs.
 That’s frustrating, but again, we understand.

 We can, however, broadcast the amazing results we are helping those hospitals achieve…without mentioning the names or specific location of the facility.

-The hospital had tried with a Kentucky university to set up a telemedicine program for stroke care, and though it obtained all the necessary equipment and had the requisite patient volume, it lacked a blueprint and a credentialed team of stroke specialists to get the program off the ground.
+The hospital had tried with a Kentucky university to set up a stroke telemedicine solution for patient care, and though it obtained all the necessary equipment and had the requisite patient volume, it lacked a blueprint and a credentialed team of stroke specialists to get the program off the ground.

-So, it approached us about starting a TeleStroke program.
-“There was already a working relationship with Eagle here (through Eagle’s TeleHospitalist program for nighttime coverage), so TeleStroke evolved naturally,” said the hospital’s director of inpatient services.
+So, it approached us about TeleStroke.
+“There was already a working relationship with Eagle here (through Eagle’s TeleHospitalist program for nighttime coverage), so telehealth for stroke patients evolved naturally,” said the hospital’s director of inpatient services.

 Eagle provided a draft implementation plan and had a team of neurology specialists ready to go to work as soon as they were credentialed to practice at the hospital.
 Once credentialing was taken care of, the program went live in 2018.

 The hospital saw results immediately.
 With the engagement of Eagle and our stroke telehealth services team, the medical staff of the hospital was able to identify and care for patients with neurologic conditions in their community—patients who, without a neurologist, the hospital had historically been unable to keep and provide care for.